gbeltrao/squidex-docs/02-architecture/03-schemas.md

 ![References](../images/fields/references.png)

 References fields are used to model relationship to other content items.
 For example you could have a schema for products and a schema for product categories.
-A product has a field with references to the categories it belongs.
+A product has a field with references to the categories it belongs to.
 Both, products and categories can be created, updated and managed independently.
+Please think about the direction of the reference very carefully.
+For example a typical product is only in very few categories, but a product category could have thousand of products.
+Therefore it is not recommended to reference the products from the categories.
+When you delete an content a cleanup process will remove the referenced id from all contents.
+This process is executed in the background to improve the performance and it can take several minutes to complete.
+Therefore it is highly recommended to handle cases where an content has an reference to an deleted content.

 #### API representation